kryskool/ITSS2/KnownIssues.md

-# Server side shutdown
-If multiple connections to the server are open disposing is not working properly.

 # Roles of a connections
 The role of a connection is not always fixed to client or server.
 Especially, if a proxy is used in the middle.